wsrtka/VeracityFlow/README.md

 ```
 VeracityFlow/
 ├── app/
-│   └── fact_checker.py     # Full pipeline: DSPy signatures, LangGraph graph, AutoGen debate
+│   ├── fact_checker.py              # Main pipeline: LangGraph graph, nodes, AutoGen debate
+│   ├── optimise.py                  # DSPy compilation script
+│   └── compiled_query_generator.json # Compiled DSPy artifact (generated by optimise.py)
+├── data/
+│   └── train_examples.json          # Labelled examples for DSPy optimisation
+├── test/
+│   └── test_fact_checker.py         # pytest tests with mocked external APIs
 ├── Dockerfile
 ├── docker-compose.yml
 ├── requirements.txt
 └── .env                             # Not committed — create locally (see Setup)
 ```

 ## Notes

+- **Checkpointing**: `MemorySaver` is used for simplicity — in production this would be replaced with `SqliteSaver` or `PostgresSaver` for cross-run persistence.
+Each run is identified by a `thread_id` and can be inspected via `app.get_state_history(config)`.
-- The Tavily free tier has rate limits.
-The search node runs up to 3 iterations, so a single run makes up to 3 API calls.
-If you hit rate limits during development, reduce the iteration cap in `sufficiency_checker` or add a `time.sleep()` between calls.
+- **Tavily rate limits**: The free tier allows a limited number of requests.
+The search node runs up to 3 iterations per run.
+If you hit limits during development, reduce the cap in `sufficiency_checker` or add a `time.sleep()` between calls.
-- Authentication to Gemini goes through the AI Studio API directly using `GEMINI_API_KEY` — the `google-cloud-aiplatform` package is not required and can be removed from `requirements.txt`.
+- **DSPy optimisation**: Training examples live in `data/train_examples.json` rather than in code, keeping data and logic separate.
+In a production pipeline, `optimise.py` would run as a CI job triggered by new labelled data.